fieldtensor/code-samples/README.md

 stream of tags and attributes to the caller.
 The API is in the spirit of the Expat XML parser.
 Other code not listed here uses this parser to build a DOM-like tree of tags and text.
-The parser can also handle a custom macro language used to facilitate the creation of dynamic content, as well as some special syntax related to maintaining professional grade typesetting quality, and some more special syntax related to rendering mathematics.
+The parser can also handle a custom macro language, as well as some special syntax related to maintaining professional grade typesetting quality, and some more special syntax related to rendering mathematics.

 <a name="notes"></a>